Flag of Ukraine

 But... this will be the collection of DragonTreasure objects after they've been modified.
 We need to ask Doctrine what each DragonTreasure looked like when it was originally queried from the database.
 To do that, we need to grab an internal object from Doctrine called the UnitOfWork.

-This is a powerful object that keeps track of how entity objects are changing and is responsible for knowing which objects need to be inserted, updated or deleted from the database when the entity manger flushes.
+This is a powerful object that keeps track of how entity objects are changing and is responsible for knowing which objects need to be inserted, updated or deleted from the database when the entity manager flushes.

 Next, foreach over $value - which will be a collection - as $dragonTreasure.
 To help my editor, I'll assert that $dragonTreasure is an instance of DragonTreasure.
 And now, get the original data: $originalData = $unitOfWork->getOriginalEntityData($dragonTreasure).

 Pretty sweet right?
-Let's dd($dragonTreasure) and $originalData so we can see what they look like.
+Let's dd($dragonTreasure) and $originalData so we can see what they look like:

 Go test go: